 Once stabilized, Noodle was transferred to the only long-term rehabilitation tank big enough for him in the region, at the Riverhead Foundation for Marine Research and Preservation in Long Island.
 Riverhead released Noodle back into the wild at the end of April 2013.
 Sea Rescue representatives contacted Fields and LaVigne about the story last fall, in anticipation of the Feb.
 2014 episode featuring Noodle’s story.

 “We were only involved for the first couple hours,” LaVigne said.
-But it was lucky that the Biogeochemistry class found Noodle when they did.
+But it was lucky that the students found Noodle when they did.
 In an article published shortly before Noodle’s release, Riverhead executive director Robert Digiovanni Jr. commented that porpoises are rarely found in a condition where they are able to be fully rehabilitated.

 When the Riverhead Foundation released Noodle back into the wild, they attached a tracking device on his fin.
 His trajectory can be seen on their website.
 Noodle made his way back up the coast from Long Island and is now swimming around Casco Bay.
 As Lynn put it, “Noodle is a Mainer at heart.”